-Meanwhile, the best source for finding out more about a cryptic process is the Process Library (our overview).
+Meanwhile, the best source for finding out more about a cryptic process is the Process Library.
 It’s a continuously updated database with information about Windows processes, that presently contains almost 200,000 entries.
 Simply enter the process name in the search field and get an instant opinion regarding its security level.

 When you find yourself using this service on a regular basis, you can install their ProcessQuickLink tool to take you directly from the Task Manager to the website.

 Should you discover a process that appears to be malware, take immediate action.
 First, see whether you can get rid of the process by removing startup items; maybe it’s a harmless tool that you don’t really need.

 If the process is persistent and not a system process, scan your system for malware.
 You can also ask for advice on MakeUseOf Answers.
 If it turns out you caught an infection after all, follow our Malware Removal Guide to eliminate unwanted guests.
 Aaron’s 10 Steps To Take When You Discover Malware are also highly recommended.